Garcinia sessilis

-Garcinia sessilis, commonly known as heilala in Tongan, is an evergreen tree native to the Pacific regions of Solomon Islands, Fiji, Samoa and Tonga.
+Garcinia sessilis, commonly known as heilala in Tongan, is an evergreen tree native to the Pacific regions of Tonga.
 The heilala flower is the national flower of Tonga.

 Description

 Garcinia sessilis, which can also be known as heilala in Tonga or seilala in Samoa, can grow anywhere from 4 to 20 meters tall and can have a bole up to 30 cm in diameter.
-The Garcinia sessilis comes from the genus of Garcinia, which are native to regions of Asia, America, Australia, Africa, and Polynesia.
-With this, Garcinia sessilis is a fruiting plant native to various islands in the Pacific: Solomon Islands, Fiji, Samoa, and Tonga.
+This species belongs to the genus of Garcinia, which is native to regions of Asia, America, Australia, Africa, and Polynesia.
+G. sessilis is a fruiting plant native to various islands in the Pacific: Solomon Islands, Fiji, Samoa, and Tonga.
 The tree produces flowers that range in color from pale yellow or pink tinged, to a coral red or carmine, and the fruits range from a yellowish white to red at maturity.
-Garcinia sessilis can have many uses, ranging from medicine and food, to creating material objects from various parts of the tree.
-In the country of Tonga, the Garcinia sessilis is an ornamental plant, having been seen as both sacred and representing royalty.
+It can have many uses, ranging from medicine and food, to creating material objects from various parts of the tree.
+In Tonga, G. sessilis is an ornamental plant, seen as both sacred and representing royalty.

-Taxonomy

-The Garcinia Sessilis is from the genus of Garcinia, a genus of flowering plants that are native to various places across the world, including: Asia, America, Australia, Africa, and Polynesia.
-This species of Garcinia are specifically located in various islands of the Pacific, including: Solomon Islands, Fiji, Samoa, and Tonga.

-Distribution and Habitat
+Distribution and habitat

-The Garcinia Sessilis is a fruiting plant indigenous in the Pacific, specifically on the Solomon Islands, Fiji, Samoa, and Tonga.
+Garcinia sessilis is native to the Pacific, specifically on the Solomon Islands, Fiji, Samoa, and Tonga.
 Here, the plant grows in a multitude of varying habitats, ranging from both wet and dry forests, on the edges of mangrove swamps, in open thickets, as well as dense or dry forests.
-Garcinia Sessilis seemings grow and can thrive in all environments on their islands, ranging from sea level up to around 1,150 meters.
-With this, the Garcinia Sessilis does not appear to be at any significant risk, being classified as “Least Concerning” by the IUCN Red List of threatened species.
+It grows from sea level up to around 1,150 meters.
+It does not appear to be at any significant risk, being classified as “Least Concerning” by the IUCN Red List of threatened species.